khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

    </bean>
 </beans>
 ```
+./src/test_application_context.java
 ``` java
 ApplicationContext context = new ClassPathXmlApplicationContext("bean-config.xml");
 Object obj = (Object) context.getBean("beanId");
 obj.publicMethod();
 ```

-> Any other bold differences?
+> About advantages of ApplicationContext over the BeanFactor, beside the additional functionalities, any other bold differences?

 BeanFactory is lazy loading, it only instantiate the object after calling getBean() method and call a method in the object.
 ApplicationContext instantiate the object as soon as the ApplicationContext is created.